EASTERN KENTUCKY UNIVERSITY AVIATION (EKU-A)

 EKU's 'Zero-to-Hero' Pathway to the Flight Deck, based on partnerships with regional airlines, brings employers to campus and in direct contact with EKU-A students.

 Save thousands of dollars using your Post 9-11 GI Bill benefits at EKU.
-As a public institution of higher learning (IHL), your Aviation degree is fully covered including ALL flight fees (tuition, flight fees, BAH, and textbook stipends are pro-rated for Post 9-11 beneficiaries who have less than 36 months of qualifying service).
+As a public institution of higher learning (IHL) your Aviation degree could be covered including all flight fees depending on your eligibility.
 Plus, at EKU all Post 9-11 GI Bill eligible beneficiaries qualify for in-state tuition regardless of where you are from.
 If you are taking at least 7 hours you also qualify to draw the monthly Basic Allowance for Housing (BAH).
+For more on GI Bill benefits visit: www.gibill.va.gov.

 - EKU has a proud heritage of serving veterans since World War II.
 Visit va.eku.edu for ten ways we help veterans achieve their educational goals.